ShimminS096/Hello-Senior/README.md

   </li>
   <li>
     <strong>Emergency help request function for the elderly</strong><br>
-	  If the elderly are in a dangerous or urgent need of help, an ‘emergency call’ event can be used.
+	  If the elderly are in dangerous or urgent need of help, an ‘emergency call’ event can be used.
   </li>
   <li>
     <strong>Functions that make the work of a caregiver convenient: To-do list, saving profiles of senior citizens in charge, location tracking of the elderly</strong><br>
-	  'KnockKnock' offers a number of functions to make it easier for caregivers to work.
+	  'KnockKnock' offers several functions to make it easier for caregivers to work.
   </li>
 </ol>